onx001/tp/docs/UserGuide.md

    Kings ("k") move one square in any direction.

-Special Rules: (Refer to specific move methods in the User Guide) Castling - King and rook move simultaneously to safeguard the king.
-   En Passant - Pawn capturing when moving two squares from starting position.
+Special Rules: (Refer to specific move methods in the User Guide) Castling - King and rook move simultaneously to safeguard the king. (e.g. e1 g1) En Passant - Pawn capturing when moving two squares from starting position.
    Pawn Promotion - Promote a pawn to another piece (except king) upon reaching the back rank.